 California Book Awards

-Submissions for The Commonwealth Club of California's 85th California Book Awards are now being accepted.
-The deadline is December 22, 2015, for books published in 2015.
+The Commonwealth Club of California's 86th Annual California Book Awardsis now accepting submissions through December 23, 2016, for books published in 2016.

 bookawards [at] commonwealthclub [dot] org (Email Book Awards)